Director of Undergraduate Studies

 Knoxville, TN 37996-0490

-My research has focused on connecting critical race and racism concepts to understanding how racial inequality occurs within global political economy.
+My research focuses on connecting critical race and racism concepts to understanding how racial inequality occurs within global political economy.
 I developed the Global Critical Race and Racism Framework (GCRRF) to outline how global white supremacy reproduces in the 21st century and elaborated on the theoretical constructions of "transnational racialization," "transnational intersectionality" and "deep and malleable whiteness."
 For my empirical studies I employ structural field work methods to my research designs to explore how political economic change occurs and its impacts on forms of precarious work.
 I have conducted field research in Kenya, Uganda, Costa Rica, and the US, and oversaw research in South Africa, Indonesia, China, and India as part of a collaborative international and interdisciplinary research project supported by UK DFID called, Capturing the Gains.

 For my research on Costa Rica I applied a racial neoliberalism framework to address how tourism networks, institutional policies, and community contestation activities were practices of racial neoliberalism that were supported by colorblind logics.
 My research on Kenya, addressed how existing gender and racial stratification patterns embedded in economic and political institutions supported the growth of a gendered and racialized tourism global production network, in addition to new mechanisms found in firm behavior and institutional forms.